samuelparfait/puppeteer-image-downloader/README.md

 ## Configuration (optional)

 **Output directory**: The images will be downloaded to a folder named images in the project directory by default.
-You can change this by modifying the `outDir` variable in `index.js`.
+You can change this by modifying the `outDir` variable in `index.ts`.

 ## Troubleshooting